coderarjob/meghaos-x86/README.md

    the kernel.
 As and when needed, any modules can be replaced or disabled.
 6. Will target x86 Protected Mode.
 7. VFS, DEVFS and ROM DISKS (Not priority now)

+## Kernel design goals
+1. Megha is not to use too much x86 specific features, because that will make porting difficult.